Still Point Dancers celebrate NECC's 50th

 Visitors will learn about apes, their behaviors, habits and the threats they face as part of the zoo's conversation in raising awareness for the primate family.

 Events will include an open discussion on primates with Dr. Zarin Machanda, who spent nearly three years living and conducting research in western Uganda, studying specifically chimpanzees.
-Meet and observe the work
+Meet and observe the work of Jen Bradley, a local artist who has drawn inspiration from the gorilla exhibits for nearly 20 years, and meet the zookeepers who care for the western lowland gorillas at the zoo.

 Admission to the park is $16; $13 for seniors; $10 for children (2-12); children under 2 are free.
 Recycle your old cell phone and receive $1 off admission.
 The park is located at 1 Franklin Park Road, off Blue Hill Ave.